top of page

 Return on Investment 3

 The Wizards use a variable pricing format where the exact price you pay will depend on the opponent.
-Prices start at between $18 and $25 depending on the opponent and go up to around $200 for lower level seats.
+Prices will generally start at between $20 and $25 depending on the opponent and go up to around $200 or more for lower level seats.
 However, you can often buy resale tickets for much less, especially for weeknight games and games against lesser opponents.
 Unfortunately, tickets are sold through Ticketmaster so you can expect massive fees tacked on.
 When you throw in the expensive concessions, attending a Wizards game can be deceptively expensive.

-There are free programs available at the entrance.
 Be sure to check out the rafters as well, for retired numbers and the 1978 championship banner.
-One final star for the player introductions, an impressive display featuring flames shooting from above the court.
+One final star for the player introductions, an impressive display with spotlights in team colors and projected writing on the court.

 Final Thoughts